kdgregory/log4j-aws-appenders/README.md

 ## Building

-There are two child projects in this repository:
+There are two projects in this repository:

 * `appender` is the actual appender code.
 * `tests` is a set of integration tests.
 These are in a separate module so that they can be run as desired, rather than as part of every build.

+Classes in the package `com.kdgregory.log4j.aws` are expected to remain backwards compatible.
+Any other classes, particularly those in `com.kdgregory.log4j.aws.internal` may change arbitrarily and should not be relied-upon by user code.
+This caveat also applies to all test classes/packages.

 ## Versions